4 Reasons to Get a Pest Inspection Before Buying a House

 A pre-purchase pest inspection gives you the confidence that you are investing in a pest-free house.

-Pre-pest control will help you assess the actual value of the property that you are considering to buy.
+Pre-pest control will help you assess the actual value of the property that you are considering buying.
 The inspection reports will help you judge if you are getting a good deal on the house or not.

 If there are pests, you can negotiate with the seller to reduce the price of the house to cover what you will spend on pest control.
 Or, you ask for seller concessions to offset the potential costs.
 Better yet, you can request that they complete residential pest control and give you a pest-free house before you get to the closing table.